Roles reference

 Validator | "validator" | Finding records | Summarizes findings by severity, sets the CLI exit code |

-InfraProvider | "provider" | Cloud resources | (you implement — provisions per op in your action list) |
+InfraProvider | "provider" | Cloud resources | Abstract on purpose — you implement it (provisions per op in your action list); a plugin that forgets to fails loud, never a silent no-op |

-CatalogAdapter | "catalog" | Catalog entries | (you implement — pushes to your catalog of choice) |
+CatalogAdapter | "catalog" | Catalog entries | Abstract on purpose — you implement it (pushes to your catalog of choice); forgetting fails loud, never a silent no-op |

 BasePlugin